 In part two (2 of 2) of this "upper structures" jazz piano lesson series, acclaimed pianist Russell Ferrante (Yellowjackets, etc.) demystifies some seemingly complex harmonic concepts.
 Russell takes you through his upper structure system and shows you how to play through sophisticated material by thinking of only 12 chords.
 If you're looking to improvise more fluently, create interesting/unpredictable harmonic movement and add excitement to your melodic playing, this piano masterclass is for you!
-NOTE: There is an optional PDF which includes the embedded notation seen in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a small PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the onscreen notation.
+You can purchase both videos and the PDF in this series at a discount here!

 Topics Covered: Piano, Upper Structures, Thinking of Minor Chords, Applying This to “Body and Soul” Changes, Jazz Harmony, Simplifying “Giant Steps” Changes, Dominant Chords, Major Chords, Altered Chords, Half Diminished Chords, Diminished Chords, Superimposing Melodic Phrases, Voicings, Resolving Upper Structures, Unpredictable Root Motion, Melodic Shapes, Common Progressions, Simplifying Your Thought Process, Etc.